igorperic17/nomopoly/README.md

 ---

-> **"In the race between security and speed, Nomopoly chooses both."**
+> **"Exploring the balance between security and speed in ZKML."**
 >
-> *96.4% verification accuracy in 16.8 seconds proves that practical ZKML is here.*
+> *High verification accuracy in seconds demonstrates the potential for practical ZKML approaches.*